12 Button Crafts and Repurpose Ideas: A comprehensive Guide

 - Blue cardstock paper

-- Assorted buttons in rainbow colors (red, orange, yellow, green, blue, indigo, violet)
+- Assorted buttons in rainbow colours (red, orange, yellow, green, blue, indigo, violet)

 - White foam sheets or cotton balls (for clouds)